What to expect from DLR’s earnings report this quarter?

 Sponsored

-Further, it is important to consider DLR stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 6.28.DLR’s price to book ratio for the most recent quarter was 1.86, resulting in an 234.26 price to cash per share for the period.
+Further, it is important to consider DLR stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 6.26.DLR’s price to book ratio for the most recent quarter was 1.86, resulting in an 233.68 price to cash per share for the period.

 How does Digital Realty Trust Inc. (DLR) stock rate among analysts?
 Buy, sell, or hold?